 Assessing Training Needs

-If you plan to use subrecipient input to guide your training curriculum decisions, you will need to gather data directly from transit agencies who will be receiving the training.
+If a manager plans to use subrecipient input to guide training curriculum decisions, they will need to gather data directly from transit agencies who will be receiving the training.
 Surveying and polling are effective methods for gathering this data.
 Questionnaires may be distributed electronically, in person at statewide conferences, or via mail.
-SurveyMonkey and Kwik Surveys are two free online tools you can use to gather data, and there are many other free and low-cost options available as well.
-You can even embed a poll module or suggestion box onto your website.
+There are many free and low-cost options available to survey agencies.
+Poll modules or suggestion boxes can be embedded directly onto the program’s website.

 Training materials and opportunities can be found in a number of places.
 Hard-copy training materials could be utilized for self-directed learning or group classes.
-Some places that provide training and training materials are listed below.
-Additional links can be found in the How to Find Almost Anything Toolkit.
+Organizations that provide training and training materials are listed below.
+National RTAP provides a Directory of Trainers, and additional links can be found in the How to Find Almost Anything Toolkit.

-Organizations that provide in-person training (often for a fee) include the National Transit Institute (NTI), National Safety Council, and CTAA.
-The FTA also hosts a number of different training sessions across the country, some available at no cost.
+Organizations that provide in-person training (often for a fee) include the National Transit Institute (NTI), National Safety Council (NSC), and Community Transportation Association of America (CTAA).
+FTA also hosts a number of different training sessions across the country and online, some available at no cost.
 National conferences will host training courses as part of a supplementary conference agenda, and state conferences often provide large-scale training to meet a common need or state requirement.

-Based on subrecipient needs, geography, and available funding, you may choose to deliver training in a number of different ways.
+Based on subrecipient needs, geography, and available funding, the manager may choose to deliver training in a number of different ways.
 Common models include in-person direct, train-the-trainer, or computer-based.
-Most RTAP programs outsource some or all of their training using one of the models below.
+Many State RTAP programs outsource some or all of their training using one of the models below.

 In-person direct training involves hiring a trainer to conduct a one-time class, usually provided at a transit agency, meeting, conference, or other gathering.
-Many states hire a national organization, such as NTI or Small Urban and Rural Transportation Center (SURTC) to provide the training to transit systems.
+Many states hire a national organization, such as NTI or Small Urban and Rural Center on Mobility (SURCOM) to provide the training to transit systems.
 Others use an in-house trainer (or trainers).
 Train-the-trainer is another common model that can cut down on time and money spent training subrecipients.
 Trainees become certified to teach the same course to others.
 This is a great way for smaller agencies to have qualified trainers on staff, or at least locally available.
-Some common train-the-trainer courses include PASS, System Security Awareness for Transit Employees, Security Incident Management for Transit Supervisors, and Building Diversity Skills in the Workplace.
+Some common train-the-trainer courses include PASS and Building Diversity Skills in the Workplace.

-If you decide to pursue training via an LMS, find out if nearby states are already using an LMS.
-Instead of purchasing or designing your own, there may be the potential to pay into an existing system.
+If a manager decides to pursue training via an LMS, find out if nearby states are already using an LMS.
+Instead of purchasing or designing a new one, there may be the potential to pay into an existing system.
 When looking into purchasing one, know that there are many types with a variety of features and prices.

 States offering in-person training generally outsource some or all of it to other agencies or private trainers.
-Training models in each state include maintaining one trainer for all state-level training, as in Massachusetts and Missouri, hiring trainers on a per-course basis, or having a pool of trainers to choose from, as in New York and New Hampshire.
+Training models in each state include maintaining one trainer for all state-level training, hiring trainers on a per-course basis, or having a pool of trainers to choose from.
 Trainers for large transit systems are sometimes hired to provide training to smaller systems, or smaller agencies are invited to attend the urban systems’ trainings.

-For states that don’t have a framework in place already and who are looking for a trainer for one or more courses, you can find appropriate contractors through National RTAP’s Directory of Trainers, or by getting in touch with us.
-State transit association leaders may also know trainers for the region, and they often provide training themselves.
-Contact with neighboring states’ RTAP programs will give you some possible trainer leads, and may open the door to multi-state coordination through joint trainings.
+For states that don’t have a framework in place already and who are looking for a trainer for one or more courses, the State RTAP Manager can find appropriate contractors through National RTAP’s Directory of Trainers, or by getting in touch with us.
+State Transit Association leaders may also know trainers for the region, and they often provide training themselves.
+Contact with neighboring states’ RTAP programs will give the manager some possible trainer leads, and may open the door to multi-state coordination through joint trainings.

-Evaluating trainers is an important tool to make sure that you are providing the best possible experience for your transit operators.
-Many states distribute evaluations at each training session or conference to collect this information, and others make sure a member of RTAP or other DOT staff attends the training course themselves.
+Evaluating trainers is an important tool to make sure that the State RTAP program is providing the best possible experience for the state’s transit operators.
+Many states distribute evaluations at each training session or conference to collect this information, and others make sure a member of State RTAP or other State DOT staff attends the training course themselves.
 Another way to collect this information is to conduct an annual survey of subrecipients and ask them about the effectiveness of the training program.

 The 5311 circular encourages states to pool funds to provide services, including training.
 Many states are using this model currently for some or all of their training classes.

-Pennsylvania offers its training classes to neighboring states, as do Delaware and California, informally.
+Pennsylvania and Delaware offer training classes to neighboring states.
+The California RTAP program (CalACT) shares the online training they provide with National RTAP and other states.
 North and South Dakota routinely coordinate training classes with each other.
 Washington State RTAP holds some trainings near the border with other states, so both states’ operators can attend.
-Finally, New Hampshire, Vermont and Maine hold a conference together every year, which includes training for operators in attendance.
+Finally, New Hampshire, Vermont and Maine hold a conference together called the Tri-State Conference, which includes training for operators in attendance.

 A larger coordination effort was the Mid-Atlantic RTAP group, which is currently not active.
 States in the Mid-Atlantic region coordinated to sponsor training, technical assistance, and peer mentoring activities in the region.
+Examples include a group of North Carolina transit operators who visited a transportation brokerage operation in Pennsylvania, and a transit manager from New York who was given a tour of a new bus maintenance facility in Virginia.
 Pennsylvania and Maryland still currently coordinate with each other as a remnant of this group.
 For states bordering others with similar needs, coordination may save both states time and money in event planning and hiring trainers.

-What you pay for training depends on many factors.
-Are you coordinating with another group, such as a transit association or another state?
-Do you contract out to a particular training group or individual?
+The cost of training depends on many factors.
+Is the State RTAP program coordinating with another group, such as a transit association or another state?
+Will the training be contracted out to a particular training group or individual?
 What type of training is it?
-All of these will impact the cost of your training.
+All of these will impact the cost of the training.
 These are two examples of training costs from a contractor and an in-house program (keep in mind that the RTAP allocations can be vastly different from state to state):

 Tracking subrecipient training can also benefit transit agencies in the case of litigation due to a bus accident or other incident.
-Proving to an insurance company that a driver has been trained to proficiency on safety or another topic can shift liability from the transit agency to that driver, and potentially save the transit agency thousands of dollars in a lawsuit.
+Proving to an insurance company that a driver has been trained to proficiency on safety or another topic can shift liability from the transit agency to that driver.

 States use a variety of methods to track training, including spreadsheets and databases.
-Many states use software that is already available to state employees for HR or other purposes.
-Most data comes in through class rosters and evaluation forms.
-Sample evaluation forms are included here.
+Many states use software that is already available to state employees for human resources or other purposes.
+Most data come in through class rosters and evaluation forms.
+Sample evaluation forms are included in the Sample Documents and Templates section of this toolkit.

 Best Practices in Training